ST10405518/SmartSpender/README.md

 * **Trend Bender Badge** — Reduce spending in any category by 20% compared to the previous month.

 Users can view earned badges in a dedicated **Badges Page**.

+Implemented the graph system so that the user can see the spending in a grapgh format

 ---